tapahtumakartta/tapahtumakartta/README.md

 ## API URLs
 /new_map: saves the provided data into a file and returns hashes for accessing and editing the map
  params: q - json string with marker data

+/u/<user_hash>: shows the map associated to given user hash
+ params: user_hash - hash for identifying the map to return

 ## Dependencies

-### Backend
-* Flask: for setting up a REST API
+- Flask: for setting up a REST API
-* Apache 2: for proxying the server to port 80 and 443
+- Apache 2: for proxying the server to port 80 and 443

-### Frontend
-* Leaflet.py
-* Google Fonts

 ## Deployment
-0. Install dependencies
+1. Install dependencies
-1. Clone the repo with `$ git clone https://github.com/tapahtumakartta/tapahtumakartta.git`
+2. Clone the repo with `$ git clone https://github.com/tapahtumakartta/tapahtumakartta.git`
-2. Run the install script `# ./tapahtumakartta/install/INSTALL.sh`
+3. Run the install script `# ./tapahtumakartta/install/INSTALL.sh`